esa/nanosat-mo-framework/docs/source/opssat/testing.rst

 -----------------------------------
 Ground MO Proxy is an application running in the ground segment during operation of the nanosatellite.
 Its main purpose is to transform MALTCP packets (which you send over your network) into MALSPP packets which can be sent over a space link.
-Apart from that, the Ground MO Proxy provides a directory service which is synchronized to the one of the supervisor on the satellite.
+Apart from that, the Ground MO Proxy provides a directory service which is synchronized to the one of the supervisors on the satellite.
 The easy way to imagine it is: It takes your requests to the apps, forwards them to the spacecraft and from there, they are distributed accordingly.

 If you followed the previous chapter and already packaged your app for deployment on OPS-SAT, you already are in possession of the code for the Ground MO Proxy for OPS-SAT.